LassiL/project-templates_VS-code/README.md

 # project-templates_VS-code
-Project templates for c/c++, fortran and f2py for vs code
+Project templates for C/C++, fortran and f2py for VS code